maelys-mcardle/snowflake/docs/rationale.md

 Snowflake has high-level types such as strings and arrays, and can do a "hello, world!" in two lines of code.
 When compiled for size on Linux the interpreter consumes about 60 kilobytes of storage and consumes about 80 kilobytes of memory.

-Really though, this was an excuse to have fun and design a programming language for a device with interesting limitations.
+More than anything though, this was an excuse to have fun and design a programming language for a device with interesting limitations.

 [1]: https://micropython.org/
 [2]: https://en.wikipedia.org/wiki/KIM-1